faenrandir/a_careful_examination/documents/threefold-nature-of-the-church/retentive_socialization/retentive_socialization_and_indoctrination_in_the_LDS_church.md

     > There is a temptation for the writer or the teacher of Church history to want to tell everything, whether it is worthy or faith promoting or not.
 Some things that are true are not very useful...In an effort to be objective, impartial, and scholarly, a writer or a teacher may unwittingly be giving equal time to the adversary...The idea that we must be neutral and argue quite as much in favor of the adversary as we do in favor of righteousness is neither reasonable nor safe...It is neither expected nor necessary for us to accommodate those who seek to retrieve references from our sources, distort them, and use them against us."

-1. When the prophet speaks, the debate is over: "Now, as he speaks to us … it is as if the Lord Jesus Christ himself were addressing us … Personal opinions vary.
-Eternal principles never do.
-When the prophet speaks … the debate is over." ([Aaronic Priesthood Manual 1](https://www.lds.org/bc/content/shared/content/english/pdf/language-materials/34820_eng.pdf?lang=eng))

-### Doctrine of "eternal families" encourages in-group association

-1. If a family member chooses another religion they will not be with their family in the eternities.
-1. If a member marries a person of another faith tradition and that person never becomes Mormon, the relationships will be split in heaven.

-### Attributing causation to God
+### 11. Attributing causation to God

+Latter-day Saint are encouraged to look for God's hand influencing their life in significant and insignificant ways.
+Hence, causation of many events are attributed to God or seen as influenced by their own level of righteousness or devotion.

 1. Leaders regularly attribute supernatural influence [to events others would likely view as natural](https://www.youtube.com/watch?v=Ph98bvd_DMU).
-1. Members regularly attribute natural phenomena to the efficacy of prayer ([example](https://imgur.com/m8UmESh))
+1. Members regularly attribute what others would view as natural phenomena to the efficacy of prayer ([example](https://imgur.com/m8UmESh)).

-Hence, a Latter-day Saint persistently sees God's hand influencing their life in significant and insignificant ways.

-### Always follow the leadership
+### 12. Always follow the leadership

 Members are taught that their eternal safety lies in always following their LDS leadership and that their leadership represents God to them.
 [D&C 1:38](https://www.lds.org/scriptures/dc-testament/dc/1.38f?lang=eng) emphasizes this equivalency: